 Hardware /RESET pin has the highest priority among all the input signals.
 Drive /RESET low for a minimum period of ~1us (tRESET\) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (/CS, CLK, IOs, /WP and/or /HOLD).

-- 1. While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation. - 2.
-There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 package.
-If the reset function is not needed, this pin can be left floating in the system.
+Note: While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation.

 6.2 Write Protection